samunruh86/bluehaven/admin/email_templates/outreach.md

 - Lead with rapport.
 Open every conversation with genuine curiosity before moving into business.
 - Sound human.
 Treat the frameworks here as guardrails and adapt them to the person in front of you.
 - Stay flexible.
 Listen for buying signals, objections, or new information and adjust in real time.
 - Act like a partner.
-Position [YOUR_COMPANY] as a long-term ally who grows sales, protects brand integrity, and communicates clearly.
+Position [U_COMPANY] as a long-term ally who grows sales, protects brand integrity, and communicates clearly.

 ---